amomen9/SQLServer-DBA-Tools/README.md

 T-SQL Scripts

-License: Please do whatever you wish with these files!!! :smile::laughing: Just please include the Author tag.
+- License: Please do whatever you wish with these files!!! :smile::laughing: Just please include the Author tag.
 If you wish to contribute to the codes or have any suggestions or want to report a flaw, please give me an email at amomen@gmail.com
 These scripts are for SQL Server's general purposes.
 For full corresponding instructions for each script, please refer to the README.md file included in its folder.
+- Please have a look at my website if you wish at https://amdbablog.blogspot.com/

 ## Contained Scripts